Learn how to build an iOS application that can claim an mDoc via OID4VCI

 In our example this is achieved by selecting a Consent and retrieve Credential(s) button.
 Once

-the user provides their consent by selecting this button, your wallet application must call the
+the user provides their consent by selecting this button, your application must call the

 retrieveCredentials